Tetrakis(triphenylphosphine)palladium(0): Preparation

 Both steps may be carried out in a one-pot reaction, without isolating and purifying the PdCl2(PPh3)2 intermediate.
-Reductants other than hydrazine can be employed.
+Reductants other than hydrazine can be employed, including ascorbic acid.
 The compound is sensitive to air, but can be purified by washing with methanol to give the desired yellow powder.
 It is usually stored cold under argon.

 Applications

 Pd(PPh3)4 is widely used as a catalyst for palladium-catalyzed coupling reactions.
 Prominent applications include the Heck reaction, Suzuki coupling, Stille coupling, Sonogashira coupling, and Negishi coupling.
 These processes begin with two successive ligand dissociations followed by the oxidative addition of an aryl halide to the Pd(0) center: